Virginia History Road Trip: A Rich 7-Day Itinerary

 The Susan Constant ship at Jamestown Settlement

 Jamestown visitors can explore this area’s history in two main places.
 First, the Jamestown National Historic Site has a re-created James Fort and artifacts harvested from archaeological digs and research.
-Close by is the Jamestown Settlement which has an impressive museum and a living history museum that includes re-creations of the three ships (the Susan Constant, Discover, and Godspeed) that ferried those early settlers from England to the shores of what would later become the United States of America.
+Close by is the Jamestown Settlement, which has an impressive museum and a living history museum that includes re-creations of the three ships (the Susan Constant, Discover, and Godspeed) that ferried those early settlers from England to the shores of what would later become the United States of America.

 Williamsburg